 Rail travel can be quick and convenient, whether you’re visiting friends or relatives in the UK, or planning a family holiday to the continent.

-But getting the cheapest fares is not always so simple – ticket pricing, especially in Britain, can be very complicated and it’s easy to end up paying way over the odds.
+But getting the cheapest fares isn't always so simple.
+Ticket pricing, especially in Britain, can be very complicated and it’s easy to end up paying way over the odds.

 So how can you grab a rail-travel bargain?

 As with airlines, there is no fixed price for a seat on a train.
 Groups of places on each service are sold at varying prices, enabling the operating companies to fill their trains and maximise their profits by charging less to those who book early, but much more for passengers who buy tickets on the day.

 So to get the best price, you need to plan well in advance.